Presently, The eCommerce marketplace is perhaps the most dynamic space in the world, experiencing exponential growth and

 Customer acquisition costs are rising because marketers are becoming increasingly dependent on paid advertising to attract customers.

-These costs can be reduced by headless, as brands can now rely on powerful content-driven user experiences to attract traffic organically.
+These costs can get a reduction by headless eCommerce, on the contrary as brands can now rely on powerful content-driven user experiences to attract traffic organically.
 They will not have to rely on paid advertising as much.
 Moreover, rich customer experiences might pull up conversion rates as well.

 4. Fastrack Growth & Innovation

 Headless eCommerce has been tagged as ‘evolutionary technology‘ by many experts.
-This is because a headless architecture can easily be remodeled for different types of devices.
+This is because you can easily remodel a headless architecture for different types of devices.

-In business, marketing and development teams need to develop and conduct A/B testing for months before a new product or campaign can be rolled out.
-Headless, with its flexible architecture, makes this whole process more agile.
+In business, marketing and development teams need to develop and conduct A/B testing for months before a new product or campaign can roll out.
+Headless eCommerce makes this whole process more agile with its flexible architecture.

-eCommerce teams can now respond to dynamic market changes more swiftly, without having to go through major structuring or restructuring hassles.
+eCommerce teams can now respond to dynamic market changes more swiftly, For instance without having to go through major structuring or restructuring hassles.

 5. Effortless Integrations

-In headless, the backend and frontend communicate and work in tandem through API calls.
-Having an API in itself means communication and integration with other platforms are easier.
+In headless, the backend as well as frontend communicate and work in tandem through API calls.
+Also, having an API in itself means communication and integration with other platforms are easier.

 You can readily add your brand to any new device, expanding growth opportunities and reaching more customers simultaneously.
 Also, instead of taking months to create a seamless integration for new devices, it will take you a few hours or days to complete the entire process.

 6. Time-Saving for Development Teams

 Developers can save up a lot of time on front-end user interface changes.
 Since the platform’s interface layer functions independently, developers don’t have to spend hours coding and updating changes in the backend.

 Moreover, with headless templates and partner solutions, developers need only minimal coding to kickstart an eCommerce app or solution.